northeast-kansas-library-system/next/source/bugs/ff87_pop_up.rst

     |ff87.0010.png|

 #.
-If you do click on "Edit Pop-up Blocker options . . ." staff.nextkansas.org or nextkansas.org is either already listed as an exception - or addiing them as an exception makes no difference
+If you do click on "Edit Pop-up Blocker options . . ." staff.nextkansas.org or nextkansas.org is either already listed as an exception - or adding them as an exception makes no difference

     |ff87.0020.png|